teaforthecat/.spacemacs.d/layers/remote-hosts/README.md

     <- cursor here

 The cursor is on a blank line so adding "Enter Synchronous Response" to `tramp-password-prompt-regexp` doesn't have the desired effect.

-The way that `tramp-process-actions` works is that the regexp has to match the whole line.
-This also means that if the line has a space at the end, the regexp has to accommodate that.
+The solution put forword in this layer is to use `tramp-process-actions` to look for the prompts from Dell Defender.
+The regexps in `tramp-process-actions` appear to need to match to whole line.
+This means that if the line has a space at the end, the regexp has to accommodate that.
 That is why `tramp-passcode-prompt` has a space at the end.

+There are also some helper functions such as `remote-shell`.

+TODO: Helm autocomplete from an inventory file